tim-minter/watson-assistant-app-connect/README.md

 The second line handles errors and Watson Assistant returns errors in a particular format, shown below.
     If assistant recognises `anything else` (i.e. an error) then reply with `The callout generated this error: <? output.webhook_error.webhook_result_1 ?>.`

+> Note: We return two variables in our API call be build below; responseData and responseBody.
+We set responseData to contain the IP Address value and responseBody to contain the whole of the JSON object returned by the API we call.
+To display the whole JSON object `<? $webhook_result_1.responseBody ?>` can be used in the Watson Assistant dialogue.

 The last part to complete in Watson Assistant is setting the webhook, but we need to create the API to call first!

 We will use IBM App Connect to create the API.
 Within APP Connect we can then create as many integrations as we want (each called via a different "type" parameter, that can be called via that one API.